Campus Improvement Plan

 Strategy 1: Identifying students in core academic classes to place in AAC courses, along with providing the necessary support for students to be successful.

-Strategy's Expected Result/Impact: Increasing instructional rigor to better prepare students for high school, ultimately leading to college readiness.
+Strategy's Expected Result/Impact: Increasing instructional rigor to better prepare students for the next grade level and high school, ultimately leading to college readiness.

 Staff Responsible for Monitoring: Teachers, Counseling Staff, MCLs/Instructional Specialist